ajayrakde/Builder-vibe-landing/saleor_backend/README.md

    python manage.py runserver
    ```

-Visit `http://localhost:8000/admin/` to log in and manage `Product` entries.
+Visit `http://localhost:8000/admin/` to log in and manage the catalogue,
+payment gateways and shipping settings.
+Under **Payment Gateways** you can
+create entries for Stripe, Razorpay, PhonePe, Paytm or Cashfree and mark one as
+active.
+The **Shiprocket Config** section lets you store the email/token used
+to communicate with Shiprocket's API.

 GraphQL queries can be executed at `http://localhost:8000/graphql/`.

 ## Community Backend (Strapi)